Clinelly/CI_PP2_Rock_Paper_Scissors/README.md

 **Header**
 Contains the title of the website for the user.
 ![Header](docs/features/header.png)
+User stories covered: 1

 **Text Box**
 Contains the game introduction for the user to read.
 The content will change when the user clicks various buttons.
 ![Text Box](docs/features/gametext-box.png)
+User stories covered: 1, 2, 8

 **Game Buttons**
 The buttons the user will use to input their choice for the 'Rock, Paper, Scissors, Lizard, Spock' game.
 They are disabled until the user starts the game.
 ![Game Buttons](docs/features/rpsls-buttons.png)
+User stories covered: 3, 5, 7

  **Control Buttons**
  The buttons the user will use to navigate the game system.
 The 'Play' button starts the game. the 'Rules' display the rules.
 The 'Reset' button resets the page.
 The 'Quiz' button will take the user to the quiz page.
  ![Control Buttons](docs/features/control-buttons.png)
+ User stories covered: 2, 3, 4, 8

  **Footer**
  The Footer contains links to external media sites.
 The 'Facebook' logo takes the user to a related Facebook page.
 The 'Youtube' icon take the user to a Youtube video of the rules.
 The 'Spotify' logo takes the user to a funny song on Spotify.
 The Envelope take the user to the feedback form page.
  ![Footer](docs/features/rpsls-footer.png)
+ User stories covered: 2

  **Quiz Intro**
  A small text box and start button to guide the user into starting the quiz.
  ![Quiz Intro](docs/features/quiz-intro.png)
+ User stories covered: 4, 6

  **Quiz Questions**
  A text box which displays the questions and answer options to the user.
 A progress bar fills up with each question answered.
+At the end of the game, the user's correct and incorrect score are shown.
  ![Quiz Questions](docs/features/quiz-questions.png)
+ User stories covered: 4, 5, 6, 7

  **Feedback Form**
  A form which allows the user to contact the site creator with ideas and feedback.
 The form is linked to an email address via emailJS; which generates an email response when the form is filled in.
  ![Feedback Form](docs/features/feedback-form.png)
+ User stories covered: 9

  **Feedback Response**
  A thank you message which pops up after the user has submitted the form.
  ![Thank You](docs/features/feed-back-thankyou.png)
+ User stories covered: 9

  **404 Page**
  An error page which displays if the user tries to naviate to an invalid page on the website.
 It contains an error image and message, as well as a button to return to the home page.
  ![404](docs/features/404-pg.png)
+ User stories covered: 2

 ### Features to be Implemented
+- Score recording and storage.
+- Hi-Score Leaderboard.

 ## Testing